-firstname.lastname@example.orgStar Wars: Episode I Racer is back on PCs courtesy of GOG.com and it remains one of the most unique racing games ever.
+Star Wars: Episode I Racer roars back onto PCs and it’s still one of the best racing games ever

 There are a few games I remember exactly where I was when I first played them.
 Star Wars Episode I Racer is one of them.
 It was an N64 demo kiosk at a Toys ‘R’ Us in New Jersey.
 I stood there craning my neck up at the tiny CRT screen enraptured for probably 30 minutes as my family wandered around the store.
 I distinctly remember getting stuck on the Malastare level—there’s a jump in the middle (Google tells me it’s called the “Sketto Leap”) that I could not hit fast enough to fly over.